-2) Effective wake of a hull with the GATERUDDER® propulsion system is expected to be larger than that of a conventional rudderpropeller arrangement if the GATE RUDDER® is designed properly.

-This, in turn, requires that the propeller efficiency should be calculated based on the correct effective wake which is different from that to be obtained by the thrust (K_T) identity method.

-The wake distribution in the propeller plane can be improved by GATE RUDDER by changing the flow field at upper of stern in front of the propeller.
+- 2) Effective wake of a hull with the GATERUDDER® propulsion system is expected to be larger than that of a conventional rudderpropeller arrangement if the GATE RUDDER® is designed properly.
+This is turn requires that the propular efficiency. - This, in turn, requires that the propeller efficiency should be calculated based on the correct effective wake which is different from that to be obtained by the thrust $(K_T)$ identity method. - The wake distribution in the propeller plane can be improved by GATE RUDDER by changing the flow field at upper of stern in front of the propeller.

 It seems that a simulated two dimensional wake screen is not enough to evaluate the cavitation and noise of GATE RUDDER system because of different trend of interaction among hull, propeller and rudder as shown in Figure 14 (red square part)